-How To Load a Dishwasher Guide
+How to Properly Load a Dishwasher for Best Results

 Remove any food, bones, toothpicks and other hard items from your dishes.